MicrosoftDocs/memdocs/memdocs/autopilot/pre-provision.md

 > [!IMPORTANT]
 >
-> - Because the OEM or vendor performs the pre-provisioning process, this <u>doesn't require access to an end-user's on-prem domain infrastructure</u>.
+> - Because the OEM or vendor performs the pre-provisioning process, this **doesn't require access to an end-user's on-prem domain infrastructure**.
 This is unlike a typical hybrid Azure AD-joined scenario because rebooting the device is postponed.
 The device is resealed before the time when connectivity to a domain controller is expected, and the domain network is contacted when the device is unboxed on-prem by the end-user.
 >
 > - See [Windows Autopilot known issues](known-issues.md) and [Troubleshoot Autopilot device import and enrollment](troubleshoot-device-enrollment.md) to review known errors and solutions.

 ## Preparation

 Devices slated for pre-provisioning are registered for Autopilot via the normal registration process.

 To be ready to try out Windows Autopilot for pre-provisioned deployment, make sure that you can first successfully use existing Windows Autopilot user-driven scenarios: